ZeroAce25/lottery-scheduling-upgrade/README.md

 ```

 ## Contributing
-This project is an educational tool and is open to contributions.
-If you have suggestions or improvements, create a pull request by forking the repository.
+This project is an educational tool and welcomes contributions.
+To contribute:
+- Fork the repository.
+- Make your changes.
+- Submit a pull request with a description of your updates.
+Feel free to open an issue for suggestions or bugs.

+## License
+This project is licensed under the [MIT License](LICENSE).